-- Any additional parties who have a right to claim ownership have also agreed to participate jointly as a co-applicant in the Program38; or - Any additional parties who have a right to claim ownership could not be located (after reasonable attempts to contact).
+- There are no other parties who have the right to claim ownership; - Any additional parties who have a right to claim ownership have also agreed to participate jointly as a co-applicant in the Program38; or - Any additional parties who have a right to claim ownership could not be located (after reasonable attempts to contact).

 The Ownership Certification will satisfy the Standing requirements of Rule 2.1.9.5 of the aforementioned Regulation for OGPe and any Municipality Permit Office whenever permit transactions are related to a repair or reconstruction award under the R3 Program.39 However, the Ownership Certification, by itself, does not grant ownership nor provides a clear title to applicants.
-The actual purpose of the Ownership Certification is to satisfy the referred Standing requirement, during permit transactions, in order for construction permits to move forward without the express consent of the property's co-owners, at that stage of the process.
+The actual purpose of the Ownership Certification is to satisfy the referred Standing requirement, during permit transactions, in order for construction permits to move forward without the express consent of the property's coowners, at that stage of the process.